-- 6.33 The Council's Tree Officer has considered the submitted report and has advised that "The arboricultural report is acceptable and therefore I raise no objection" subject to condition to secure the tree protection measures. - 6.34 Based on the Tree Officer's comments it is considered that the application would comply with NHE3 subject to compliance with the recommended precommencement condition in relation to tree protection and the recommended landscaping condition.
+- 6.29 The Council's Tree Officer raised no concerns with regard to the previously refused scheme.
+The Tree Officer has made the following comments with regard to the current application: - 6.30 "The arboricultural report submitted with this application does not include a tree protection plan, however this information can be secured by condition." - 6.31 Based on the Tree Officer's comments under this application and the refused 2021 application it is considered that the application would comply with NHE3 subject to compliance with the recommended pre-commencement condition in relation to tree protection and a condition which secures further details of the landscaping.